Superior DUI Defense in Los Angeles, CA

 Listed below are a few different examples of DUI-related crimes:

-- Driving with blood alcohol concentration of 0.08 percent or more.
-In all states, it is illegal to operate a motor vehicle with BAC of 0.08 percent or higher.
+- Driving with a blood alcohol concentration of 0.08 percent or more.
+In all states, it is illegal to operate a motor vehicle with a BAC of 0.08 percent or higher.
 This is your basic DUI charge.

 - Refusing a chemical test.
 The law requires all drivers who have been lawfully arrested under suspicion of DUI to submit to a chemical test such as a breath or blood test.
 Urine tests are sometimes required—especially in the event of a possible DUI of drugs case.
 Refusing a chemical test is against the law and can warrant a one-year license suspension.